-- a.
-Depending on the direction of the move, either remove the magazine or insert a magazine. - b.
-Return to the operator panel and select one of the following options on the Feedback Required screen.

-Note: If you wait more than 10 minutes to respond, the library times out and displays a message on the operator panel.
+- b.
+Return to the operator panel and select one of the following options on the Feedback Required screen. - Note: If you wait more than 10 minutes to respond, the library times out and displays a message on the operator panel.
 The TAP door is left open.